aetherian0/Klemmari/README.md

    ```

 ## About the Website
 Klemmari is a web application designed to simulate a patient information system.
 The website features an AI-powered chatbot that helps users by answering questions and providing assistance with navigating the site.
-The AI is powered by the GPT-3.5 Turbo model and is built using a **Retrieval-Augmented Generation (RAG)** architecture, which enhances its ability to retrieve relevant information and generate contextually appropriate responses.
+The AI is powered by the GPT-4o model and is built using a **Retrieval-Augmented Generation (RAG)** architecture, which enhances its ability to retrieve relevant information and generate contextually appropriate responses.